 Thanks to the fast activation of new functions via apps, machine developers can create a basic machine type and then select the relevant apps to equip it with different functions and features in accordance with customer requirements.
 Assigning functions via software has the added benefit of preventing tampering and protecting know-how, since it’s not possible to tell from the outside which functions the valves are executing.
 Maintenance is also simplified, as long lists of spare and wearing parts are a thing of the past.
 Condition monitoring is possible using the integrated pressure sensors on the automation platform VTEM.

-* In technical jargon, a green tyre is the raw, unprofiled tyre.
+* In technical jargon, a green tire is the raw, unprofiled tire.